bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 ## Objectives

-*	Understand the Essbase 19c Plugins (Smart View and Cube designer)
+*	Understand the Essbase 19c add-ins (Smart View and Cube designer)
-*	Understand the 19c Web-UI overview.
+*	Understand the 19c Web-interface overview.
 *	Learn how to build rules/calculations and run corresponding jobs.
 *	Learn the migration process between Cloud environments.
 *	Understand the Essbase REST API functionality.